menloresearch/visual-thinker/README.md

 python main.py --model-type hf --model-name "homebrewltd/AlphaMaze-v0.2-1.5B"
 ```

-Check out the [MazeBench repository](./benchmark/README.md) to benchmark your own models, see results, and view the leaderboard of top-performing models on the [evaluation dataset](https://huggingface.co/datasets/homebrewltd/Maze-Bench-v0.2).
+Check out the [README](./benchmark/README.md) to benchmark your own models, see results, and view the leaderboard of top-performing models on the [evaluation dataset](https://huggingface.co/datasets/homebrewltd/Maze-Bench-v0.2).

 ### Supervised Fine-Tuning (SFT)